Saturday, September 4, 2021

 Fleetwood, the other members of the band, and the music world would soon come to understand that this was one of the historic meetings of all-time in rock & roll.
 The group not only got the guitarist they had been searching for, and one that would stick around, but they got his songwriting talents and his great vocal abilities as well.
 Plus, they got the incomparable Stevie Nicks, superb songwriter and amazing vocalist.

-Fleetwood Mac not only was the first solid album for the group; it reached #1 in the U.S., #2 in Canada, #3 in Australia, and the Top 5 in most countries.
+Fleetwood Mac not only was the first solid album for the group; it reached #1 in the U.S., #2 in Canada, #3 in Australia, and the Top 5 in most countries and has now sold 7 million copies.
 Christine's great song "Say You Love Me" followed, and with a peak of #11, her second consecutive Top Underrated Song of the Rock Era*.

 The hiring of Nicks was paying huge dividends.
 She's always had a mysterious element to her songwriting, as evidenced by her classic single "Rhiannon".
 Stevie wrote it about a Welsh goddess and she and Buckingham were going to record it for their second album as a duo.
 But when they were accepted into Fleetwood Mac, they saved it for this album.